echo-search/echo-search.github.io/README.md

 </ul>

 <p>This structured version tracking ensures transparency and allows users and contributors to remain informed about updates and improvements.</p>

+<p>It is updated regularly with new ideas and maybe your ideas might be included too (If you give us an idea and we decide we will put it as a future update, we will mention your name so your contribution is noticed!).</p>

 <h2 id="customization">Customization</h2>
 <p>EchoSearch is designed to be highly customizable.
 Users can choose their desired background images, color schemes, text styles, and quick-access buttons to create a personalized search environment.
 For example, EchoSearch uses CSS variables to make background and text colors:</p>